The substances involved tend to be members of the 10 classes of drug that typically cause substance-related disorders:

 Physical characteristics likely include genetic factors, although researchers have yet to find more than a few biochemical and/or metabolic differences between people who develop a substance use disorder and those who do not.

 People with low levels of self-control (impulsivity) or high levels of risk-taking and novelty-seeking behaviors may have an increased risk of developing a substance use disorder.
-However, there is little scientific evidence to support the concept of the addictive personality that has been described by some behavioral scientists.
+However, there is little scientific evidence to support the concept of the "addictive personality" that has been described by some behavioral scientists.

 A number of circumstances and coexisting disorders appear to increase the risk of a substance use disorder.
 For example,

 Doctors may inadvertently contribute to harmful use of psychoactive drugs by overzealously prescribing them to relieve stress.
-Many social factors, including mass media, contribute to patients' expectation that drugs should be used to relieve all distress.
+Many social factors, including mass media, contribute to the expectation that drugs should be used to relieve all distress.

 Sometimes a substance use disorder is diagnosed when people go to a health care practitioner because they want help stopping use of a drug.
 Other people try to hide their drug use, and doctors may suspect problems with drug use only when they notice changes in a person's mood or behavior.
 Sometimes doctors discover signs of substance use during a physical examination.
 For example, they may discover track marks caused by repeatedly injecting drugs intravenously.
 Track marks are lines of tiny, dark dots (needle punctures) surrounded by an area of darkened or discolored skin.
 Injecting drugs under the skin causes circular scars or ulcers.
 People may claim other reasons for the marks, such as frequent blood donations, bug bites, or other injuries.